marikaris/molgenis-tutorials-1/README.md

 A complete example of the usage can be found in ```/src/tutorials/TemplateSlide.vue```

 ### MolgenisImg component
-Sometimes you want to give a title to your image.
-To keep the style of these titles all the same over all tutorials, the molgenis image component was created.
+Sometimes you want to add a title or description to your image.
+To keep the style of these titles and descriptions all the same over all tutorials, the MOLGENIS image component was created.
 Usage is as follows:
 ```html
 <molgenis-img title="MOLGENIS">
     <img src="@/assets/molgenis_blue.png" alt="molgenis"/>
 </molgenis-img>
 ```
 You provide the title to the component and provide the image tag for your image in between the molgenis-img tags.
-Usage can be found in ```/src/tutorials/faq/AttributesSlide.vue```.

 ### Additional styling
 Sometimes basic bootstrap styling is not enough, you need to resize or recolor an element.
 You can